fecgov/openFEC/README.md

 betaFEC is a collaboration between [18F](http://18f.gsa.gov) and the FEC.
 It aims to make campaign finance information more accessible (and understandable) to all users.

 ## FEC repositories
 We welcome you to explore, make suggestions, and contribute to our code.

 This repository, [openFEC](https://github.com/18F/openfec), is home to betaFEC’s API.

 ### All repositories
 - [FEC](https://github.com/18F/fec): a general discussion forum.
 We [compile feedback](https://github.com/18F/fec/issues) from betaFEC’s feedback widget here, and this is the best place to submit general feedback.
 - [openFEC](https://github.com/18F/openfec): betaFEC’s API
+- [swagger](https://github.com/18F/swagger-ui):this generates our interactive API documentation
 - [openFEC-web-app](https://github.com/18f/openfec-web-app): the betaFEC web app for exploring campaign finance data
 - [fec-style](https://github.com/18F/fec-style): shared styles and user interface components
 - [fec-cms](https://github.com/18F/fec-cms): the content management system (CMS) for betaFEC
+- [proxy](https://github.com/18F/fec-proxy): this is a light weight app that coordinates the paths between the web app and cms
+- [swagger](https://github.com/18F/swagger-ui):this generates our interactive API documentation

 ## Get involved
 We’re thrilled you want to get involved!
 - Read our [contributing guidelines](https://github.com/18F/openfec/blob/master/CONTRIBUTING.md).
-Then, [file an issue](https://github.com/18F/fec/issues) or submit a pull request.
+Then, [file an issue](https://github.com/18F/fec/issues) or submit an issue or pull request.
 - [Send us an email](mailto:betafeedback@fec.gov).
 - If you’re a developer, follow the installation instructions in the README.md page of each repository to run the apps on your computer.
 - Check out our StoriesonBoard [FEC story map](https://18f.storiesonboard.com/m/fec) to get a sense of the user needs we'll be addressing in the future.